 fighting chance of hiring success.

-Horsefly Analytics will be hosting a webinar, Preparing for the Upcoming Hiring Tsunami: How The Civil Service and Public Sector Teams Can Use Labour Market Insights to Meet Hiring Goals in a Candidate Driven Market on October 14th at 12:30 PM GMT.
+Horsefly Analytics' webinar, Preparing for the Upcoming Hiring Tsunami: How The Civil Service and Public Sector Teams Can Use Labour Market Insights to Meet Hiring Goals in a Candidate Driven Market.